-Case Intake and The NCIA Arbitration Rules at Rule 5 describes the Filing: procedure for filing an arbitration with the Centre and Describe the process what it should contain.
-The written request for for filing a case with arbitration is submitted to the Registrar either the arbitration physically at the Centre's offices or through the centre.
-Registrar's email address - registrar@ncia.or.ke Are there online filing options for parties?
+Case Intake and Filing: Describe the process for filing a case with the arbitration centre.
+The NCIA Arbitration Rules at Rule 5 describes the procedure for filing an arbitration with the Centre and what it should contain.
+The written request for arbitration is submitted to the Registrar either physically at the Centre's offices or through the Registrar's email address - registrar@ncia.or.ke Are there online filing options for parties?
 There are currently no online filing options for parties.

-Timeliness of Case Initiation: On average, how long does it take from case filing to the initiation of the arbitration process?
-On average, it takes about 7 to 30 days (about 1 month) from receipt of request for arbitration to case initiation.
+Timeliness of Case Initiation: On average, how long does it take from case filing to the initiation of the On average, it takes about 7 to 30 days (about 1 month) from receipt of request for arbitration to case initiation.